Student Admissions, Outcomes, and Other Data

 For instance, in addition to GREs and GPAs, our Admissions Committee looks closely at applicants' personal statements, letters of recommendations, and their research and clinical experiences.
 We take particular note of research experiences (e.g. we look for students who have presented papers at conferences or who have professional publications).
 Finally, we personally interview applicants to determine if there is a good match between the applicant and our program.
 In other words, we seek to know whether the applicant's personal and professional interests will be well served by our curriculum, and the chances that the applicant will be able to develop a good mentoring relationship with some of our faculty.

 Often, a match between student and faculty is a key determining factor; if several students want to work with the same faculty member, we usually cannot accommodate all of them, even if they are highly qualified applicants.
 Finally, we attempt to achieve diversity in our student body along multiple dimensions that include gender, race/ethnicity, and professional interests.
-Approximately 25% of our current students are male; about 35% are members of minority groups and over half are specializing in our child sub-specialty.
+Approximately 15% of our current students are male; about 30% are members of underrepresented ethnic minority groups and most are specializing in our child sub-specialty.